-- Any student who envisages difficulty meeting an assignment deadline due to circumstances beyond their control needs to request an extension of time from the teacher at least 5 school days before the deadline.
-At the time of the request, work done to date must be displayed, along with a signed explanation for the request from the parent/caregiver. - 2.
-Any extension will not normally exceed 4 school days beyond the original deadline. - 3.
+- 1. Any student who envisages difficulty meeting an assignment deadline due to circumstances beyond their control, needs to request an extension of time from the teacher at least 5 school days before the deadline.
+At the time of the request, work done to date must be displayed, along with a signed explanation for the request from the parent/caregiver.
+An extension request form should be requested for and filled out at the time of the request. - 2.
+Any extension will not normally exceed 5 school days beyond the original deadline. - 3.
 If the extension is approved, the assignment should not be returned to the other students until the extension time has been reached.

-Further Assessment Opportunities: It is up to each Learning Area to decide if further assessment opportunities will be made available to students, and the nature of these opportunities.
+Further Assessment Opportunities: It is up to each Faculty Area to decide if further assessment opportunities will be made available to students, and the nature of these opportunities.
 Further assessment opportunities are not mandatory and their provision may not always be practical or feasible.
 Further assessment involves the student completing a new task or the same task in a different context after additional teaching and learning has taken place.
+If a teacher chooses to do this, it is offered to all students, if required.